MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-s-mode.md

    - You use DGSS to sign your supplemental policy.
 For more information, see [Sign code integrity policy with Device Guard signing](/microsoft-store/sign-code-integrity-policy-with-device-guard-signing).
    - You upload the signed supplemental policy to Intune by creating a Windows 10 S mode supplemental policy (see below).
 1. You allow Win32 app catalogs through Intune:
-   - You create catalog files (1 for every app) and signs them using DGSS or other certificate infrastructure.
+   - You create catalog files (one for every app) and signs them using DGSS or other certificate infrastructure.
    - You package the signed catalog into the *.intunewin* file using the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730).
 There are no naming restrictions when creating a catalog file using the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730).
 When generating the *.intunewin* file from the specified source folder and setup file, you can provide a separate folder containing only catalog files by using the -a cmdline option.
 For more information, see [Win32 app management - Prepare the Win32 app content for upload](apps-win32-app-management.md#prepare-the-win32-app-content-for-upload).
    - Intune applies the signed app catalog to install the Win32 app on the S mode device using the [Intune Management Extension](intune-management-extension.md).